alexissyi/61040-portfolio/assignments/problemset2.md

 ## Concept Questions

-1. Contexts are for restricting the format of the strings generated.
-For example, you might only want English names, or you only want addresses.
-In the URL shortening app, the context is web URLs.
+1. Contexts are for restricting the format of the strings generated, both in type and in specifics (by tracking the previously generated strings).
+For the type of the string, you might only want English names, or you only want addresses.
+In the URL shortening app, the context is web URLs, specifically web URLs with shortURLBase as the beginning of the URL.

 2. The NonceGeneration concept needs to store used strings to make the generate action possible.
 Generating strings that haven't been generated requires some way to know which strings that have already been generated.